costajob/costajob.github.io/_posts/code/2019-10-22-freedomless.md

 Today it's rare your site is hosted by a physical server, more probably it runs within a container that will be destroyed upon HTTP response consumption.
 Data flows in gigabytes per second, persisted forever in the cloud.

 Serverless is becoming mainstream, promising small infrastructure costs and offering macro-blocks architectural patterns.
-Developers can forgive about security, persistence, scalability, communication layers: all is already there, just wrap a fragment of your business logic within a function and drop it in the cloud.
+Developers can forgive about security, scalability and communication layers: all is already there, just wrap a fragment of your business logic within a function and drop it in the cloud.

 Artificial intelligence can be plugged into your system by the ease of a click, no worries about the data on which these models are trained, they already have them.
 Haven't you already agreed?